PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Bispectrum Estimators

 \subsection{Definitions}

 Having derived quasi-optimal and (relatively) easy-to-implement power spectrum estimators, we now turn to the bispectrum.
-A central ingredient of the estimators discussed in \S\ref{subsec: spec-estimators} is the pixel-space three-point function $\av{d^id^jd^k}_c$: using the data model of \eqref{eq: data-model}, this is given by \beq \av{d^{i_1}d^{i_2}d^{i_3}}_c = (MW)^{i_1j_1}(MW)^{i_2j_2}(MW)^{i_3j_3}\zeta_{j_1j_2j_3}+\N^{i_1i_2i_3}, \eeq where $\zeta^{i_1i_2i_3}\equiv\av{\delta^{i_1}\delta^{i_2}\delta^{i_3}}_c$ is the three-point function of the overdensity field, and $\N^{i_1i_2i_3}$ is a Poisson noise term.
-In direct analogously to the two-point case, $\N^{ijk}=\gamma \sum_{j}M^{i_1j}M^{i_2j}M^{i_3j}W_{jj}$ (no Einstein summation), where $\gamma\gtrsim 1$ is a scalar encoding observational effects.
+A central ingredient of the estimators discussed in \S\ref{subsec: spec-estimators} is the pixel-space three-point function $\av{d^id^jd^k}_c$: using the data model of \eqref{eq: data-model}, this is given by \beq \av{d^{i_1}d^{i_2}d^{i_3}}_c = \P^{i_1j_1}\P^{i_2j_2}\P^{i_3j_3}\zeta_{j_1j_2j_3}+\N^{i_1i_2i_3}, \eeq where $\zeta^{i_1i_2i_3}\equiv\av{\delta^{i_1}\delta^{i_2}\delta^{i_3}}_c$ is the three-point function of the overdensity field, and $\N^{i_1i_2i_3}$ is a Poisson noise term \resub{(which includes contributions proportional to both $1/\bar{n}^2$ and $P(\vk)/\bar{n}$, as discussed below)}.

 To proceed, we must relate $\zeta^{i_1i_2i_3}$ to the quantity of interest: the redshift-space bispectrum multipoles.
 This is achieved by first writing the map-space three-point function in Fourier-space: \beq \zeta(\vx_1,\vx_2,\vx_3) = \int_{\vk_{123}=\vec 0}e^{i(\vk_1\cdot\vx_1+\vk_2\cdot\vx_2+\vk_3\cdot\vx_3)}B(\vk_1,\vk_2,\vk_3;\hx_1,\hx_2,\hx_3), \eeq where we allow for explicit dependence on the three lines-of-sight $\hx_{1,2,3}$ and notate $\int_{\vk_{123}=\vec 0} = \int_{\vk_1\,\vk_2\,\vk_3}\delD{\vk_1+\vk_2+\vk_3}$, with the Dirac delta arising from translation invariance.
 As in \citep{Ivanov:2023qzb} (which follows \citep{2015PhRvD..92h3532S,Yankelevich:2018uaz,Rizzo:2022lmh}), we parametrize the anisotropy by a Legendre polynomial expansion about the longest $\vk$-vector: \beq B(\vk_1,\vk_2,\vk_3;\hx_1,\hx_2,\hx_3) \approx \sum_{\ell=0}^\infty B_\ell(k_1,k_2,k_3)L_\ell(\hk_3\cdot\hx_3)\qquad (k_1\leq k_2\leq k_3), \eeq analogous to the Yamamoto form used in the power spectrum estimators (see \citep{Garcia:2020per} for more nuanced line-of-sight choices).
 Notably, this is not a complete expansion even in the distant observer limit (whence $\hx_1=\hx_2=\hx_3=\hn$); one should properly allow for the bispectrum to depend on two angles, which jointly parameterize orientation of the $\vk_1-\vk_2-\vk_3$ plane to the line-of-sight.
 Whilst this is formally possible (by expanding in spherical harmonics), it does not yield a separable expansion, as noted in \citep{2015PhRvD..92h3532S}, thus we here adopt the simplified form given in \eqref{eq: Bk-rsd}, which \citep{Gagrani:2016rfy} find to be roughly optimal.
 Alternative expansions also exist: \citep{2019MNRAS.484..364S,2017PhRvD..95f3508S,Byun:2022rvn} utilize a `BiPoSH' expansion allowing for multiple lines-of-sight (at the expense of many more components), whilst \citep{2020JCAP...06..041G} advocate for a double Legendre expansion (which is again non-separable).